 “This wasn’t something I expected,” says Jaime.
 “We always look to collaborate with other businesses, or breweries, but Sarah being an Airbnb host adds a new dimension.
 On this street you can get a great bite to eat, walk next door to get some gelato, go across the street for a beer, or even find a great place to stay with a local like Sarah.
 It’s all connected.”

-Jaime and Sarah pose with one of Sarah’s former Airbnb guests who now works at Tamale Boy.
+Sarah poses with Jaime and one of her former Airbnb guests who is now employed by Tamale Boy.

 “When you know a little more about the people and the businesses it makes it a richer experience,” says Sarah.